-The LS-ID Delay option is available through the 800 GS/LS-ID, 408 GS/LS-ID-MLX, and 412 LS-ID-ETR modules and is programmed for each trunk.
-(Although the 408 GS/LS-ID-MLX module has been used in releases prior to Release 7.0, its Caller ID functionality is supported only in Release 7.0 and later systems.
-The 412 LS-ID-ETR module is available in Release 7.0 and later systems.)
+The LS-ID Delay option is available through the 800 GS/LS-ID, 408 GS/LS-ID-MLX, and 412 LS-ID-TDL modules and is programmed for each trunk.
 The LS-ID Delay option prevents applications and adjuncts from answering before the Caller ID information is processed.